-We intend to use the estimated net proceeds of approximately \$91.5 million from this offering (based on an assumed initial offering price of \$20.00 per common unit, the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and structuring fee and offering expenses payable by us, to make a distribution to Diamondback.
+We intend to use the estimated net proceeds of approximately \$\text{ million from this offering (based on an assumed initial offering price of \$\text{ per common unit, the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and offering expenses payable by us, to make a distribution to Diamondback.
 Affiliates of certain of the underwriters are lenders under Diamondback's revolving credit facility.
 Diamondback may, but is not required to, apply the distribution that it receives from us to repay amounts outstanding under its revolving credit facility.
 Accordingly, affiliates of certain of the underwriters may indirectly receive a portion of the proceeds from this offering in the form of repayment of debt by Diamondback.